moovit-gmbh/helmut4/README.md

 Due to the fact, that we decoupled the microservice versioning from the release (snapshot / product) version, there might be mixed version numbers for a single snapshot.
 Like a 4.3.0.1 container verion in a 4.5.0 snapshot.
 In such an environment a snapshot update will not force the update of all microservices, and therefore won't download docker images that are unchanged.
 This will result in a smaller downtime and fewer untagged/unused but still cached images on the host system.

 ### Known issues
-- Not using any metadata while creating a project may cause a corrupted document in the database (mongoDB).
-As a consequence it is not possible to open that kind of project
-- Indexing via client/server - Failed indexing of huge projects (unzip process) can cause a corrupted file when container dies
+- Creating a project without attaching any metadata may corrupt the project in the database.
+If this occurs, there will no longer be an option to open the project using HelmutFX
 - Canceling a job in synchronous path (during running status) and restarting the job afterwards does not proceed with the stream ("Stream has been canceled")
+- The Helmut4 Windows client 4.2.0.35 shipped with stable release 4.7.0 is not signed yet.
+The conformation of this will be made soon.
+You will be updated once the client customizations have been finished.

 ### Non-supported Adobe Versions
 development